elbywan/hyperactiv/src/react/README.md

         // Defaults to 'cache-first'.
         policy,
         // The hyperactiv store.
-        // If omitted, will check if a parent context exposes a store. store,
+        // If omitted, will check if a parent context provides a store. store,
         // An initialized wretch instance, see https://github.com/elbywan/wretch for more details.
         // If omitted, a fresh wretch() will be used. client,
         // A function that returns a boolean.
 If true, the network call is entirely skipped.
-        // If omitted, will check if a parent context exposes a client. skip,
+        // If omitted, will check if a parent context provides a client. skip,
         // A function that takes the client configured with the url as an argument, and can modify it before returning it.
         // Defaults to the identity function.